 The operation is usually done in a surgery center.
 You will most likely go home the same day (outpatient).

-anal canal.
+There is a procedure that uses a circular stapling device to remove hemorrhoidal tissue and close the wound.
+No incision is made.
+In this procedure, the hemorrhoid is lifted and then "stapled" back into place in the anal canal.
 This surgery is called stapled hemorrhoidopexy.
 People who have stapled surgery may have less pain after surgery than people who have the traditional hemorrhoid surgery.
 But the stapled surgery is more expensive.
 And people who have stapled surgery are more likely to have hemorrhoids come back and need surgery again.footnote 1

 Doppler-guided hemorrhoidectomy is a procedure that uses a scope with a special probe to locate the hemorrhoidal arteries so that less tissue is removed.
 Some studies show that it is less painful but more long term studies are needed to compare it with other procedures.footnote 1

 Recovery takes about 2 to 3 weeks.

 Surgery usually cures a hemorrhoid.
 But the long-term success of hemorrhoid surgery depends a lot on how well you are able to change your daily bowel habits to avoid constipation and straining.
 About 5 out of 100 people have hemorrhoids come back after surgery.footnote 2

 Pain, bleeding, and an inability to urinate (urinary retention) are the most common side effects of hemorrhoidectomy.